Omar-Martinez/Machine-Learning-Engineer-Nanodegree-/README.md

 # Machine Learning Engineer Nanodegree

 The course focused on learning advanced machine learning techniques and algorithms and how to package and deploy models to a production environment.
 These, while gaining practical experience using Amazon SageMaker to deploy trained models to a web application and evaluate their performance.
-The followign were the main three focuses:
+The following were the main three focuses:

 ## [Capstone Project](https://github.com/Omar-Martinez/Machine-Learning-Engineer-Nanodegree-/tree/master/Capstone)